-The Mediterranean at Walt Disney World® Resort.
-We have long enjoyed the concept of visiting European countries at Epcot® in World Showcase, but Disney’s Riviera Resort brings the splendor of France and the Mediterranean even more alive to visiting guests.
-A Disney resort is always a thrill, but this resort is particularly special in that it is located right on Disney Skyline, the new gondola system that makes getting to and from Disney’s Hollywood Studios® and Epcot a breeze.
+The charm of the Mediterranean at Walt Disney World® Resort.
+We have long enjoyed the concept of visiting European countries at Epcot® in the World Showcase.
+Still, Disney’s Riviera Resort brings the splendor of France and the Mediterranean even more alive to visiting guests.
+A Disney resort is always a thrill, but this resort is particularly unique in that it is located right on Disney Skyline, the new gondola system that makes getting to and from Disney’s Hollywood Studios® and Epcot a breeze.

 Off the lobby is Le Petit Café, a coffee shop by day and cocktail bar by night.
 Behind it and accessible from the Café is Voyageurs’ Lounge, interesting in that it contains nostalgic memorabilia from Walt’s travels to the Riviera.